2022 OUTING AND TOURNAMENT

 - Zelle (email@example.com)

 “Please make sure Darron has your current email on file by texting or calling him as soon as possible (213-925-4592).”

 ***If you want more info on club membership; please use the “Contact Us” link above to leave your information and Darron will contact you.

 All payments are made online but you will have to be added to the list of attendees in order to make your payments; which takes approx. 24 to 48 hours from the time we receive your contact information.
 You may also contact Darron Directly to expedite this process.
 Click “Register Now” to go to the form:

 Price Includes 3 nights accommodations, 4 rounds of golf with cart each day.
 4-day tournament fee is paid separately.
-Golf and accommodations price is subject to change based on an even number of golfers per room.
+Golf and accommodations price is subject to change based on single or double occupancy and the number of golfers attending.
 Price based on double occupancy and we need to maintain two golfers per room for this price to be valid.
 A single player in a room will pay more.

 Transportation is not included in the price.
 For those of you who would like to drive, carpooling arrangements can be made by inquiring with Darron.
 For those of you flying in please book your flights early as prices tend to start going up after February.
 Typically Southwest Airlines tend to have the cheapest pricing although the Skiplagged app is also very cheap.